reddit/baseplate.go/README.md

 They are excluded from the linter.
 DO NOT EDIT.

-They were generated with [thrift compiler 4db7a0a][thrift-version] and [`baseplate.thrift`][baseplate.thrift] using command under `internal/`:
+They were generated with [thrift compiler 4db7a0a][thrift-version] against [`baseplate.thrift`][baseplate.thrift] and [`edgecontext.thrift`][edgecontext.thrift] using the following commands under `internal/`:

 ```
 thrift --gen go:package_prefix=github.com/reddit/baseplate.go/ path/to/baseplate.thrift
+thrift --gen go:package_prefix=github.com/reddit/baseplate.go/ path/to/edgecontext.thrift
+find gen-go -depth -name "*-remote" -type d -exec rm -Rf {} \;
 ```

 They are needed by some of the Baseplate.go packages.
-We did not include `baseplate.thrift` file into this repo to avoid duplications.
+We did not include those thrift files into this repo to avoid duplications.
-This directory will be regenerated when either thrift compiler or `baseplate.thrift` changed significantly.
+This directory will be regenerated when either thrift compiler or the thrift files changed significantly.

 ## Bazel support